-I am an Arup Fellow and lead Arup’s global lighting design practice.
+I am an Arup Fellow and Global Lighting Design Director.
 As member of our Regional Board and Arup University Council, I also have an oversight role in foresight, research, learning, skills, knowledge, innovation and ventures in the UK, India, Middle East and South Africa.

 My particular expertise in daylight, visual perception and holistic lighting approach play a key role in many of my projects, from museums to airports, bridges to city precincts all over the world.
 I was responsible for delivering a range of lighting projects for the London Olympic Games 2012.
 I have a strong interest in visual light art as a lighting designer and has collaborated with a number of artists and architects on public realm projects including Anish Kapoor’s ArcelorMittal Orbit in London, the World’s Largest Timepiece along Bahnhofstrasse in Zurich and the Dongdaemun World Design Plaza in Seoul.